CarlosCapili/Data_Analysis_Portfolio/README.md

 - I record all my findings and summarize them.
 - I use **Power BI** to visualize my findings for better understanding and for easy reporting to others.

-You can find the SQL queries in the respective folders and some of my findings below.
+You can find the SQL queries in the respective project folders and some of my project findings below.

 ## NBA Stats 2012-2023
 ### Source Data